rezanikfal/Tutorials/JS/JS.md

 // age , 30
 // profession , Engineer
 ```
+- In JavaScript, an object is a composite data type that allows you to store and organize related data and functions together.
 - Object is a container that encloses data & behavior together.
+- Objects are key-value pairs, where each key is a property name and each value can be any data type, including other objects or functions.
 - In JS we create objects directly and there is no ```class``` concept.
+- Objects can be created using object literals or constructors.
 ```javascript
 //creating Objects using Object data type. var myCar = new Object()